DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Initialization and Clean-Up

-You can provide initialization code that will be executed before each test starts and clean-up code that will executed after the test finishes.
+TestCafe allows you to specify functions that will be executed before a fixture or test is started and after it is finished.
+These functions are called *hook functions* or *hooks*.

+### Test Hooks

+Test hooks are executed in each test run before a test is started and after it is finished.
+If a test runs in several browsers, test hooks are executed in each browser.

+At the moment test hooks run, the tested webpage is already loaded, so that you can use [test actions](actions/index.md) and other test run API inside test hooks.

-To do this, add the `beforeEach` and `afterEach` *hook functions* to the [fixture declaration](#fixtures).
+You can specify a hook for each test in a fixture by using the `beforeEach` and `afterEach` methods in the [fixture declaration](#fixtures).

 ```text
 fixture.beforeEach( fn(t) )